 SaaS software resides on servers that are operated and maintained by a vendor in a data center.
 The software is shared by multiple customers and normally has limited options for customization.

 The first widely used email program for business was a client-server based application from Microsoft called Exchange.
 To run Exchange you would need to have servers running the software in your office and typically at least one person was responsible for maintaining it and being sure it was available to the desktop computers (clients) in the office.
-Exchange was extremely complicated in the beginning and keeping it up and running could become a full time job.
+The exchange was extremely complicated in the beginning and keeping it up and running could become a full-time job.

 Then along came a company with a really great Software as a Service (SaaS) option for email.
 When Google first launched Gmail it was primarily a consumer product but it has improved to the point where they now offer a paid version to companies for $50 per user, per year.
 If you use Gmail you’re not running it on your own Gmail server, you are sharing Google’s vast array of servers running the Gmail software with millions of other users as a true SaaS application.